Search and Hit Enter

 An aerial view of three plates of FODMAP friendly vegetarian Dan Dan style noodles.
 The noodles sit against a blue mottled backdrop

-19. Pumpkin, leek, sage and goat’s cheese tart
+19. Gluten free pumpkin, leek, sage and goat’s cheese tart

 This autumnal and deeply savoury tart uses sage and leek greens to provide a rich and delicious flavour base.
 Encased in a gluten free pastry, this is a delicious comforting tart for multiple dietary requirements.